-- (a) The financial statements and notes of the Anglican Investment and Development Fund for the financial year ended 31 December 2017: - (i) present fairly the Fund's financial position as at 31 December 2017 and its performance for the year ended on that date; - (ii) comply with Australian Accounting Standards Reduced Disclosure Requirements and the Fund's Ordinance and satisfy the requirements of the Australian Charities and Not-for-Profit Commission Act 2012; and; - (b) There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- (a) The financial statements and notes of the Anglican Investment and Development Fund for the financial year ended 31 December 2018: - (i) give a true and fair view of the Fund's financial position as at 31 December 2018 and its performance for the year ended on that date; - (ii) comply with Australian Accounting Standards Reduced Disclosure Requirements and the Fund's Ordinance and satisfy the requirements of the Australian Charities and Not-for-Profit Commission Act 2012; and; - (b) There are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.

-Signed in accordance with a resolution of the directors dated 12 April 2018.
+Signed in accordance with a resolution of the directors dated 31st May 2019.